Invest in fixed-income assets on eToro

 • Credit risk: There’s a chance that the issuer may not fulfill their payment obligations.

-Before diving into bonds, it’s important to assess these risks and their potential impact on your investment.
+Before diving into bonds, it’s important to assess risks and their potential impact on your investment.
+The below table details the percentages of different grade bonds you might expect to hold if you bought a US bond fund termed ‘Intermediate Core.’

 Diversifying your portfolio with fixed-income investments